vetzk/kinetixtest/README.md

 4. **Nested Folder Structure:**
    - Create a logical and organized folder structure based on the project's architecture.
    - For larger projects, consider organizing files by features/modules (Feature-Based Structure) or layer-based (Layered Structure).

+### Responsive Design Consistency
+1. Start with a Mobile-First Design Approach
+   - Design for the smallest screen first and then after that enhance for larger devices

+2. Use Responsive Grid System
+   - Use CSS Frameworks like TailwindCSS for a flexible and consistent layout
+   - Define breakpoints for different screen sizes:
+        - Small (sm): 640px
+        - Medium (md): 768px
+        - Large (lg): 1024px
+        - Extra Large (xl): 1280px and above

+3. Flexible Layouts and Proportions
+   - Use relative units like %, vh/wh instead of px

+4. Prioritize Content Hierarchy
+   - Use media queries to rearrange content based on screen size

+5. Consistent Spacing and Typography

+6. Use Scalable Assets
+   - Optimize images with responsive formats

+7. Navigation Adaptation
+   - Hamburger menus for smaller screens